WorldFamousElectronics/PulseSensorPlayground/README.md

 ### Processing Visualizer:

   Get detailed visulization of the heart's pulse and behavior.
-Take the PulseSensor date into Processing.
+Send the PulseSensor data into Processing!

 - [**Project Page**](https://pulsesensor.com/pages/getting-advanced)